decentralized-identity/didwebvh/spec/specification.md

 #### DID Witnesses

-The [[ref: witness]] process for a DID provides a way for collaborators to work with the [[ref: DID Controller]] to "witness" the publication of new versions of the DID.
+The [[ref: witness]] process for a `did:webvh` DID provides a way for collaborators to work with the [[ref: DID Controller]] to "witness" the publication of new versions of the DID.
 This specification defines the technical mechanism for using [[ref: witnesses]].
 Governance and policy questions about when and how to use the technical mechanism are outside the scope of this specification.

 Witnesses can prevent a [[ref: DID Controller]] from updating/removing versions of a DID without detection by the witnesses. [[ref: Witnesses]] are also a further mitigation against malicious actors compromising both a [[ref:
 DID Controller]]'s authorization key(s) to update the DID, and the [[ref: DID Controller]]'s web site where the [[ref: DID log]] is published.
-With both compromises, a malicious actor could take control over the DID by rewriting the [[ref: DID Log]] using the keys they have compromised.
+With both compromises, a malicious actor might be able to take control over the DID by rewriting the [[ref: DID Log]] using the keys they have compromised.
 By adding [[ref: witnesses]] to monitor and approve each version update, a malicious actor cannot rewrite the previous history without having compromised a sufficient number of